 (2) Award will be made at fair market prices.
 Total small business set-asides shall not be made unless such a reasonable expectation exists (see 19.502-3 for partial set-asides).
 Although past acquisition history and market research of an item or similar items are always important, these are not the only factors to be considered in determining whether a reasonable expectation exists.
 In making research and development small business set-asides, there must also be a reasonable expectation of obtaining from small businesses the best scientific and technological sources consistent with the demands of the proposed acquisition for the best mix of cost, performances, and schedules.

-42. Revise the heading of section 19.502-3 and the section to read as follows:
+41. Revise section 19.502-3 to read as follows:

 19.502-3 Partial set-asides of contracts other than multiple-award contracts.